Excigma/Userscripts/student.auckland.ac.nz/uoa-timetable-to-ical.md

 >
 > Use at your own risk.
 Verify the calendar is correct before confirming the import into your calendar application.

-0. Please read the `Important` block above
+0. Please read the `Important` block above.
+This will NOT work if your timezone is not `Pacific/Auckland` (e.g., you are overseas).
+Change your device timezone to `Pacific/Auckland`
 1. Go to the ["My Class Timetable" page on SSO](https://www.student.auckland.ac.nz/psc/ps/EMPLOYEE/SA/c/UOA_MENU_FL.UOA_VW_CAL_FL.GBL)
 2. Open the JavaScript Console:
    - On Google Chrome/Microsoft Edge/Mozilla Firefox: `ctrl` + `shift` + `I`, then click on the `[Console]` tab at the top